danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 > Disable the "Right Click", "Text Selection", and "Copy" option on the front end of your site.

 This felt familiar.
-A while back I wrote about [websites that block pasting into password fields](/blog/password-field-no-paste/), and the fix there relied on a neat trick: event listeners added during the *capture* phase run before listeners added during the normal *bubble* phase, so you can intercept an event before the page's own blocking code ever sees it.
+A while back I wrote about websites that [block pasting into password fields](../password-field-no-paste/).
+The fix there relied on how event listeners added during the *capture* phase run before listeners added during the normal *bubble* phase, so you can intercept an event before the page's own blocking code ever sees it.

 ## Undoing It

 I pointed Claude at my earlier blog post about paste blocking, then asked it if a similar idea could be used to allow highlight text selection and copy when this plugin was active.
-I also prompted Claude to actually test the fix in DevTools against the live page before handing it to me, rather than just describing something that sounded plausible.
+I also prompted Claude to actually test the fix with the Chrome DevTools MCP server, against the live page before handing it to me, rather than just describing something that sounded plausible.

 It came back with two pieces: a competing CSS rule to override `user-select: none`, and a capture-phase listener to beat the plugin's own event handlers.
-It confirmed the CSS override took effect, and worked out that the most bulletproof way to neutralize an unknown number of existing listeners (20 apiece, remember) was to intercept the events one level higher, on `window`, before they ever reach `document` or `body` at all.
+It confirmed the CSS override took effect, and worked out that the most bulletproof way to neutralize an unknown number of existing listeners was to intercept the events one level higher, on `window`, before they ever reach `document` or `body`.

-Claude then provided this snippet to paste it into the DevTools Console on any page with this kind of blocking:
+Claude then provided this snippet to paste into the browser DevTools Console on any page with this kind of blocking:

 ```js
 (function(){